South Korea learns from East Tyrol: Focus on sustainable forest management

 Tyrol launched the “Climate-Fit Mountain Forest” program in 2019, which supports forest owners in transforming their forests.
 Florian Stocker from the State Forest Garden emphasizes that active forest management is crucial to increasing the forest's resilience to natural hazards.
 In 2020 alone, over 1.1 million trees were made available for reforestation - a number that is expected to rise to over 1.9 million by 2024.
 This is significant because large areas have been damaged by storms and bark beetles.

-As part of the country's forest economy, there are also plans for the construction of a new Saatgut house to meet the increasing demand.
-Tyrol's forests grow by around 6.9 solid meters per hectare of yield every year, while only 6.3 festivals are harvested - this increases the wood stock of around 250,000 festivals annually.
+As part of the country's forestry efforts, there are also plans to build a new seed house to meet increasing demand.
+Tyrol's forests grow by around 6.9 cubic meters per hectare of productive forest annually, while only 6.3 cubic meters are harvested - this means that the wood supply increases by around 250,000 cubic meters annually.

 Why forestry is important

-The forest economy in Tyrol is not only economically sensible, but also ecologically necessary.
-The protective forests make an enormous contribution to protection against natural hazards and are inexpensive: According to the Austrian Court of Auditors, the costs for their receipt in the ratio of 1: 15: 146.
-With the spruce, which is around 48 percent of the trees, the focus is also on an important tree species, followed by the larch with around 8 percent.
+Forestry in Tyrol is not only economically sensible, but also ecologically necessary.
+The protective forests make an enormous contribution to protection against natural hazards and are cost-effective: According to the Austrian Court of Auditors, the cost of maintaining them is in a ratio of 1:15:146.
+Spruce, which makes up around 48 percent of the tree population, is also an important tree species in focus, followed by larch with around 8 percent.

-For further information on the activities and goals in the field of forestry, the website of Climate-friendly forest be visited.
-Here it becomes clear that the responsible use and maintenance of the forests in Tyrol not only has a local but also a global meaning.
+For more information on the activities and objectives in the field of forestry, the website of Climate-friendly forest be visited.
+It becomes clear here that the responsible use and care of the forests in Tyrol is not only of local but also global importance.